siv2r/bip-frost-signing/README.md

 Note that the only optional argument is *rand*, which can be omitted if randomness is entirely unavailable.
 *DeterministicSign* requires the argument *aggothernonce* which should be set to the output of *NonceAgg* run on the *pubnonce* value of **all** other signers (but can be provided by an untrusted party).
 Hence, using *DeterministicSign* is only possible for the last signer to generate a nonce and makes the signer stateless, similar to the stateless signer described in the [Nonce Generation](#nonce-generation) section.
+In FROST, the deterministic nonce must also bind to the the signer subset *id<sub>1..u</sub>*; otherwise a malicious coordinator can recover the victim's secret share via replayed sessions with varying signer subsets.[^det-signer-set]
 <!-- REVIEW just say n is < 2^32 during intro, than mentioning it everywhere -->

 #### Deterministic and Stateless Signing for a Single Signer